kailinzhang1031/Pytorch-Primer/2_2_1_Data-Types-Of-Tensor.md

 # 2.2.1 Data Types Of Tensor

-##  1. Initializing and Basic perations
+##  1. Initializing and Basic Operations

 ### 1.1 Construction